This post may contain affiliate links, from which we earn an income.

 Standing in the Piazza Trevi (where else?) is the magnificent Trevi Fountain.
 Standing over 26m tall and 49m wide, it is the largest Baroque fountain in the city and one of the most famous fountains in the world.
 Be warned though, it can get very busy and you’ll have to be patient to get a good view.

 By now, you’ll have walked for miles and tens of thousands of steps.
-It’s time to enjoy one of Rome’s famous gelato or perhaps a coffee and a bit of people watching, such a rewarding past-time in this fascinating and vibrant city.
+It’s time to enjoy some of the best ice-cream in Rome (known as gelato in Italy), or perhaps a coffee and a bit of people watching, such a rewarding past-time in this fascinating and vibrant city!